Kami-code/blog/source/_posts/mmdection-hammer-segmentation.md

 Some results are as shown in the sheet.
-In this article, we don’t detailedly find out each number means.
+In this article, we don’t detailedly explain what each statistic means.

-## 5. **Eval and visualize our model**
+## 5. **Evaluate and visualize our model**

 We can run the following script to visualize our model.